-The University President, or in the absence of the University President, the Director of Student Conduct has the power to impose a immediate suspension when evidence exists that the student's behavior, on or off campus, may be a threat to the health, safety and/or welfare of the students, faculty, staff or guests of the university. immediate suspension will include restriction from campus, denial to attend classes, and participation in other academic or extracurricular activities.
-An immediate suspension by the University President, or in the absence of the University President, the Director of Student Conduct, is non-appealable until such time that the University President deems that the threat imposed by the student is eliminated and the student's immediate suspension is adjudicated.
+The Vice President for Student Services, or in the absence of the Vice President for Student Services, the Director of Student Conduct, has the power to impose an immediate suspension when evidence exists that the student's behavior, on or off campus, may be a threat to the health, safety and/or welfare of the students, faculty, staff or guests of the university.
+Immediate suspension will include restriction from campus, denial to attend classes, and participation in other academic or extracurricular activities.
+An immediate suspension by the Vice President for Student Services, or in the absence of the Vice President for Student Services, the Director of Student Conduct, is non-appealable until such time that the Vice President for Student Services deems that the threat imposed by the student is eliminated and the student's immediate suspension is adjudicated.